joaopcanario/joaopcanario.github.io/README.md

 # Me in a nuthsell

-I'm a software developer highly passionate about writing code following good practices and top-notch technologies.
-I work primarily with backend web development but I'm always involved in tech projects from many areas such as business, machine learning, computer vision, back-end and front-end.
-On academic side I'm a PhD student specialized in computer vision and machine learning which has a great interest in photography, games, computer graphics, AI, deep learning, data science and big data.
+I'm a software engineer with a specialization in Machine Learning.
+I have experience in Back-end development, creating robust end-to-end Machine Learning and Computer Vision applications, and ETL processes to target multiple systems.
+On the academic side, I'm a Ph.D. in Computer Science focused on machine learning, time series analysis, and computer vision.
+Moreover, my topics of interest are photography, games, computer graphics, AI, deep learning, data science, and big data.

 ## Development skills